nvnguyen-ki/Lost_in_Space/README.md

 ## Lost_in_Space

-Lost in Space is a 3D game created with unity and C#.
+Lost in Space is a 3D environment based game created with unity and C#.

 A simple game where you are lost in space and your goal is to explore the terrain and find the parts to your spaceship.